pretagov/projectsmigrator/README.md

 # Projects Migrator

-Migrates/Syncs one or more ZenHub workspaces to a Github Project
+Migrates one or more ZenHub workspaces to a Github Project

 Usage: